The best options for sending money from Canada to Japan

 Case study: Banks vs money transfer companies

-The Japanese company that Haruto works for has asked him to oversee their operations in Sydney.
-He agrees to the new position, but with young children in school does not think that an overseas move is in their best interest.
-Instead he decides to investigate ways in which he can continue to support them financially by sending money home weekly.
+The Japanese company that Haruto works for has asked him to oversee their operations in Vancouver.
+He agrees to the new position, but with young children in school, he does not think that an overseas move is in their best interest.
+Instead, he decides to investigate ways in which he can continue to support his family financially by sending money home monthly to Tokyo.

-Haruto starts by comparing a bank’s money transfer services with a money transfer service company to see which will give him the most value for his money.
+Haruto starts by comparing a bank’s money transfer services with a specialist money transfer service company to see which will give him the most value for his money.
 You can see the results of the comparison below.

 |Bank||Money transfer service|